Sound transformed global cinema a hundred years ago. And now, new dubbing techniques are radically reforming the film industry.

 Most foreign language movies released abroad have subtitles over the original dialogue, or feature poor-quality dubbing out of time with the mouth movements of the actors.
 This barrier stops us from engaging with different cultures and ideas in cinema, making what is often an excellent piece of artwork into something that translates– literally– into a clumsy and unconvincing mess.
 But the rythmo band method allows words to be stretched, compressed or even changed to perfectly synchronise with lip movements on the screen, allowing the pace of the dialogue to flow more evenly.

-Talent is so often blurred by an unconvincing dub, but for the first time, the film’s pioneering techniques allow Chinese star, Fan BingBing, to appear to Western audiences as she appears to Chinese speakers, every word delivered at the same pace and rhythm as her own voice.
-It’s fascinating to watch, and the success of Air Strike backs up how much it is transforming the industry.
+Talent is so often lost in an unconvincing dub, but for the first time, pioneering techniques now allow a multilingual cast to appear to Western audiences as she appears to Chinese speakers, every word delivered at the same pace and rhythm as her own voice.
+It’s fascinating to watch, and the success of films such as Air Strike back up how much it is transforming the industry.
 Sold to over 100 countries, the impressive dubbing was among the key factors that made it so attractive to distributive buyers.

 This method has gone largely unnoticed by the press, but it is one of the greatest game changers in the film industry.
 Now we can have international casts, speaking a range of accents and languages, and watch them in a coherent way unhindered by uneven dubbing.
 The way we perceive culture and nationality is so heavily influenced by film, and being able to watch a range of actors speak fluently in a tongue we understand breaches the last of those borders.